aoi-yuito/wakalaka-rs/README.md

 ### Compilation

-To compile the project into an application, follow these steps:
+To compile into an executable, follow these steps:

-1. Download the project to your computer.
+1. Either clone or manually download the project.
-2. Go to the project directory.
+2. Navigate to the workspace of the project.
-3. Invoke `cargo build --release` to build the project for general use.
-Or, type `cargo build` to build the project for use in development.
+3. Type `cargo build --release` to build with optimisations or `cargo build` to build with debugging information.

 ### Execution

-To run the application, follow these steps:
+To use yours truly, follow these steps:

-1. `cd` into the `target/releases` or `target/debug` directory, depending on whether you built the project for general development use.
+1. `cd` into `target/releases` or `target/debug` directory, depending on whether you compiled a `release` or `debug` build.
-2. On Linux, grant executability by using `chmod +x ./wakalaka`.
-On Windows, you can skip this step.
+   1. _Linux users have to grant executability by typing_ `chmod +x ./wakalaka`.
-3. Run by using `./wakalaka` on Linux,`wakalaka.exe` on Windows via Command Prompt or `./wakalaka.exe` via PowerShell.
+2. Run by typing `./wakalaka` on Linux,`wakalaka.exe` on Windows via Command Prompt or `./wakalaka.exe` via PowerShell.

 ---